EuroProofNet/europroofnet.github.io/_pages/grants.md

 The final price of your ticket should not be significantly bigger (>10%) than the one given in your proposal.
-In case of significant increase, you should ask confirmation to the [chair](https://blanqui.gitlabpages.inria.fr/) beforehand.
+In case of significant increase, you should ask confirmation from the [chair](https://blanqui.gitlabpages.inria.fr/) beforehand.
 Finally, you should communicate the final cost of your flight or train ticket to the [chair](https://blanqui.gitlabpages.inria.fr/) as soon as